Proton Therapy for Bone Cancer Treatment.

 The University of Florida Health Proton Therapy Institute is committed to advancing the treatment of bone tumors – including osteosarcoma – with proton therapy.

 Unlike other types of radiation, proton therapy targets osteosarcoma with a precise beam of protons, delivering a highly effective dose of radiation to the bone cancer while sparing surrounding healthy tissues.

 Potentially higher doses of radiation and a low incidence of side effects are what make proton therapy an option worth considering for bone tumors, like osteosarcoma and Ewing sarcoma.
 In cases where complete removal of a bone tumor is not possible, proton therapy may be used to treat tumors without exposing surrounding tissues to high doses of radiation.
 This is particularly important for younger patients, where even low doses of radiation may result in significant late complications.

-Ask your doctor about proton therapy for bone tumors, or contact the UF Proton Therapy Institute to learn more.
+Ask your doctor about proton therapy for bone tumors, or contact the UF Health Proton Therapy Institute to learn more.

 Physician's Bio - Daniel J. Indelicato, MD